-Row 3: ch 2, turn, pull up a loop in the back of the second chain, pull up another loop in the side of the chain, there should be 3 loops on your hook, pull up a loop in next 3 stitches so that you have 6 loops on your hook, yo, and pull through all 6 loops.
-Now we’ll start the next star. *Ch 1, pull up a loop in the center/eye of the star, pull up a loop in the front loop of the star you just made, pull up a loop right at the base of the stitch you pulled a loop through, pull up loops in the next 2 stitches so that there are 6 loops on your hook, yo, and pull through all 6 loops* when you end the final star *be careful not to chain 1, after pulling a loop through all 6 loops or you’ll have an extra stitch*, put a hdc in the same stitch as the last stitch you drew up the last of your 6 loops, ch 2 (does NOT count as a stitch), turn.
+Row 3: pull up a loop in the back of the second chain, pull up another loop in the side of the chain, there should be 3 loops on your hook, pull up a loop in next 3 sts so that you have 6 loops on your hook, yo, and pull through all 6 loops.
+Now we’ll start the next star. *Ch 1, pull up a loop in the center/eye of the star, pull up a loop in the front loop of the star you just made, pull up a loop right at the base of the stitch you pulled a loop through, pull up loops in the next 2 sts so that there are 6 loops on your hook, yo, and pull through all 6 loops* when you end the final star *be careful not to chain 1, after pulling a loop through all 6 loops or you’ll have an extra stitch*, put a hdc in the same stitch as the last stitch you drew up the last of your 6 loops, ch 2 (does NOT count as a stitch), turn.
 (8 stars)

 Row 4: 2 hdc in the center of each star across, hdc in the final st of row-this is separate from the center of the star, ch 2 (counts as first hdc), turn. ( (17)

 Your piece should be 4″ wide, unstretched, at this point.
 If it’s not, please consider going up a hook size or your glove will be very short!

-Row 5: hdc in each st across, remembering to avoid stitching into the ch 2 at the beginning of row 4.
+Row 5: hdc in each st across, remembering to avoid stitching into the ch-2 at the beginning of row 4, ch 1, turn.
 (17)

 Repeat rows 2-5, 3 more times, and then work rows 2-4 once, omitting the ch-2 at the end of row 4.
 You should see your pattern repeat a total of 5 times at the end.

 Continue with the finger band: